rnkled/WhatsAppDiceBot/README.md

 # WhatsAppDiceBot
-My First Attempt to Create a Bot to roll dices on Whatsapp Groups Using Python and Selenium.
+A Simple Bot created to roll dices on Whatsapp Groups Using Python and Selenium.

 To Use it:
 Set your ChromeDriver path on the Script.
 Run it.
 Log in in your WhatsApp Account on the Selenium Browser window and enter the group that you want to monitor.